How to Know When You Need Professional Support on a Creative Project

 The projects that catch artists out

 The projects that cause the most difficulty are rarely the ones that look complicated at the outset.
-They are the ones that appear straightforward until a specific detail surfaces — a clause in the contract, a question about rights, a scope that has quietly expanded — and by that point you are already committed.
+They are the ones that appear straightforward until a specific detail surfaces: a clause in the contract, a question about intellectual property rights, a scope that has quietly expanded, or a brand collaboration fee that does not reflect what is actually being asked.
+By that point you are often already committed.

 Signs that outside support would help

 The project involves a contract you have not seen a version of before.
 You are unsure whether the fee reflects the actual value of what is being asked.
 Rights and licensing are part of the deal and you are unclear on the terms.
+The project is a brand collaboration and you are not sure whether the usage rights proposed are standard.
+You have a public art commission with a complex stakeholder structure.
 Something about the offer feels uncertain but you cannot identify exactly what.

-A strategy session is a focused one-to-one conversation.
+A strategy session is a focused one-to-one conversation with an experienced creative project manager and artist consultant.
 You bring the project, the offer, or the decision you are working through.
-Depending on what you bring, a session might cover how to price the project, what terms to negotiate, which rights to retain, and whether the project is worth accepting at all.
+Depending on what you bring, a session might cover how to price the project, what terms to negotiate, which rights to retain, how to structure a fee proposal, and whether the project is worth accepting at all.

 Artist Strategy Sessions are available for artists navigating a live project or opportunity before committing.